-To get and area report for the LDS fires frequency we need to the reproject the result into GDA 94/Australain Albers as we did with the elevation dataset.
+To get an area report for the LDS fire frequency, we need to reproject the result into GDA 94/Australian Albers as we did with the elevation dataset.

 Use Raster Layer unique values to create fire history report.

-Try copy and pasting the values into excel to produce a graph of fire frequency.
+Try copying and pasting the values into Excel to produce a graph of fire frequency.

 Use the Clip Raster By Mask Layer tool.

-When you run the tool make sure you have selected feature only ticked:
+When you run the tool, make sure you have selected the feature only ticked:

-Now you can report on the area of just the Sandstone country that was effected by Late season fires.
+Now you can report on the area of just the Sandstone country that was affected by Late season fires.